 Commitments (permissions / completions) 3,675 (980 / 2,695)

-Site allocations Approximately 9,972 9,467
+Site allocations Approximately 9,972

 LAA sites not allocated 620

 Windfall 750

 Rural exception 90

-Total supply over the plan period 15,107 14,602
+Total supply over the plan period 15,107

-This excludes current permissions / comple etions asso ociated with allocations
+This excludes current permissions / complete etions associated with allocations

-4 1 000 Informed by our apatial development strategy v the optic pinated distribution of bousing on identified in the

-4.1.9ac Informed by our spatial development strategy plan's site allocations (and non-allocated L/ y, trie antic AA sites) is s reflected in the table below.
+4.1.9ac plan's site allocations (and non-allocated L y, the anticipated distribution of housing as identified in the AA sites) is reflected in the table below. of Housing 2015 - 2034 (net number of homes)

-Table S2b: Spatial Strategy: Distribution

-Spatial locations / settlements (Site allocations + non-allocat ng permissions and completic
+Spatial locations / settlements Homes (Site allocations + non-allocated LAA sites, excluding permissions and completions)

 Guildford town centre 863

 Urban areas 1,443

 Guildford (incl.
 SARP) 1,399

 Ash and Tongham 44

 Within villages 154

 Land proposed to be inset in villages 252

-Previously Developed Land in Green 195
+Previously Developed Land in Green Belt 195

-Belt

-Countryside beyond the Green Belt: 885

-Extension to Ash and Tongham
+Countryside beyond the Green Belt: Extension to Ash and Tongham 885

 Urban extensions to Guildford 3,350

 Gosden Hill Farm 1,700

 Blackwell Farm 1,500

 Land north of Keens Lane 150

 Urban extension to Godalming: 200

 Aaron's Hill

 New settlement: 2,000

 Former Wisley Airfield

-Development around villages 1,250 945
+Development around villages 1,250

-Total 10,592 10,087
+Total 10,592

-This total excludes trend based housing s and permissions, whether allocated or not supply (Windfall and rural exception) as well as completions
+This total excludes trend based housing s and permissions, whether allocated or not. supply (Windfall and rural exception) as well as completions

-4.1.9b date of adoption.
-This phased approach is needed a constrate a rolling five year supply of house.
-This will also must take account of both the demoved forward from later in the plan period.
-Housing Delivery Test indicates that the deliver requirement over the previous three years, the supervised set of the previous three years. lemonstrate a rolling five year housing land supply from the eccessary in order to ensure that the Council is able to sing from the date of adoption, as required by national policy. eficit accrued until that point and includes a 20 per cent buffer Without a rolling five-year supply of homes or where the very of housing was substantially below the housing he policies which are most important for determining a supply of housing would not be considered up-to-date.
+date of adoption.
+This phased approach is needed ap emonstrate a rolling five year housing land supply from the accessary in order to ensure that the Council is able to sing from the date of adoption, as required by national policy. eficit accrued until that point and includes a 20 per cent buffer Without a rolling five-year supply of homes or where the very of housing was substantially below the housing the policies which are most important for determining a supply of housing would not be considered up-to-date.

-4.1.10 Plan period, and represents an increase in n best available information on the likely levels assumptions on the most likely rate of delive these sites where this is sustainable to do so since the start of the plan period should be n requirement compared to past delivery rates accrued backlog at the date of adoption is sig capable of being delivered early in the plan p n experienced in Guildford borough during the previous Local ew homes in line with the aims of NPPF and NPPG, and the of development to 2034.
-The phased approach is related to ry only and do not in any way preclude the earlier delivery of - National policy states that where possible the deficit accrued net within the first five years.
+Plan period, and represents an increase in n best available information on the likely levels assumptions on the most likely rate of deliver these sites where this is sustainable to do so since the start of the plan period should be m requirement compared to past delivery rates accrued backlog at the date of adoption is sig capable of being delivered early in the plan p n experienced in Guildford borough during the previous Local ew homes in line with the aims of NPPF and NPPG, and the of development to 2034.
+The phased approach is related to ry only and do not in any way preclude the earlier delivery of A National policy states that where possible the deficit accrued net within the first five years.
 Given the step change in housing which have been constrained by Green Belt policy, the gnificant.
-Whilst the plan includes numerous smaller sites period, there are a number of strategic sites that have longer g will be met over the plan period, using the Liverpool
+Whilst the plan includes numerous smaller sites period, there are a number of strategic sites that have longer will be met over the plan period, using the Liverpool